When/how do packs settle?

 When does the ACH transaction occur?

-Answer: The ACH transaction starts each Wednesday.
+Answer: The ACH transaction occurs each Wednesday.
 One attempt is made to sweep some time between 12:01 a.m. and 12 midnight.

 What should I do if a non-sufficient funds (NSF) notice occurs from my financial institution?